 It's possible to set all of your recurring bills up on autopay through your bank—without spending a cent.
 Here are some of the advantages of autopay:

-You can set up autopay and forget about it.
+You can set up automatic debit (also called autopay) and forget about it.
 No matter how busy you are, that bill will be paid each time it comes due.

 Almost any bill can be set up on autopay, leaving you with few (if any) extra bills to pay each month.